Turkish rescuers pull girl from rubble 4 days after quake

-IZMIR, TURKEY (AP) — Even as hopes of reaching survivors began to fade, rescuers in the Turkish city of Izmir pulled a young girl out alive from the rubble of a collapsed apartment building on Tuesday, four days after a strong earthquake hit Turkey and Greece.
+IZMIR, TURKEY (AP) — Rescuers in the Turkish city of Izmir pulled a young girl out alive from the rubble of a collapsed apartment building Tuesday, four days after a strong earthquake hit Turkey and Greece and as hopes of reaching survivors began to fade.

 Wrapped in a thermal blanket, the girl was taken into an ambulance on a stretcher to the sounds of applause and chants of “God is great!” from rescue workers and onlookers.

-Health Media Fahrettin Koca identified her as 3-year-old Ayda Gezgin on Twitter and shared a video of her inside the ambulance.
+Health Minister Fahrettin Koca identified her as 3-year-old Ayda Gezgin on Twitter.
 The child had been trapped inside the rubble for 91 hours since Friday’s quake struck in the Aegean Sea and was the 107th person to have been pulled out of collapsed buildings alive.

+After she was pulled from the rubble, little Ayda called out for her mother, in video of the rescue broadcast on television.

-Ayda’s mother did not survive and her body was found amid the wreckage hours later.
+But Ayda’s mother did not survive.
+Her body was found amid the wreckage hours later.
 Her brother and father were not inside the building at the time of the quake.

 Rescuer Nusret Aksoy told reporters that he was sifting through the rubble of the toppled eight-floor building when he heard a child’s scream and called for silence.
 He later located the girl in a tight space next to a dishwasher.